-You can’t fail to be impressed by the drama of Dunnottar Castle, once the setting of Zeffirelli’s Macbeth.
+You can’t fail to be impressed by the drama of Dunnottar Castle, once the setting of Zeffirelli’s Hamlet.
 From afar, the ruined cliff-top fortress arrests the eye and as you approach, it's majestic beauty will capture you in its thrall.
 Inside you can learn about famous visitors including William Wallace and Mary Queen of Scots and hear about the siege of the Scottish Crown Jewels.

 This RSPB reserve is just along the coast, where the steep cliffs attract thousands of breeding seabirds every year.
 Take a short walk from the car park and you are surrounded by the awe-inspiring sight and sounds of a great gathering of guillemots, razorbills and puffins.
 The walk offers plenty of opportunities to see a great variety of local flora and fauna.

 For more information, click on their website RSPB Fowlsheugh

 Sharing the same panoramic views as our lodges, Stonehaven Golf Club hugs the coastline and boasts 5,000 yards of cliff top tees, passing close by the centuries old Cowie chapel and graveyard, and allowing plenty of opportunities to catch a glimpse of dolphins in the bay.
 All of Dalriada guests are welcome for freshly baked scones and lunches in the licensed clubhouse.